 An internship is a great way to gain the necessary experience you’ll need to succeed in the professional world after college.
 It will help apply and extend material from your Communication classes in a real-world context.
 The Department strongly encourages its majors to secure at least one internship as part of their education and professional development.
 It allows you to earn 1-6 credits for your internship, depending on the number of hours you work and the assignments you develop with your faculty sponsor.
 An internship doesn’t count as one of the 11 required courses for the major, but it does give you credit toward graduation and valuable experience.
 The standard is 3 credits.
 Rarely, are more than 3 credits approved for an internship during the course of one semester.
 You may, however, do more than one internship, over the course of multiple semesters/summers.

-Dr. Jamie Skerski is the COMM faculty sponsor for COMM internships for the 2014-2015 academic year.
+Dr. Jamie Skerski is the COMM Internship Coordinator AND Faculty Sponsor for COMM internships for the 2014-2015 academic year.

 - GPA: 2.5 in COMM and overall

 - Formal internship position: training, education, professional development

 - Internship work must happen during the semester you’re registered for…no retroactive credits

 - Need to work a minimum of 40 hours per credit (ex: work at least 120 total hours for a 3-credit internship)

 Everything starts after students have an internship.
 Students are encouraged to work with Career Services to find internship opportunities.
 The Department of Communication posts various internship announcements on their Facebook page and hallway bulletin board, but does not have the capacity to work with students individually to find internships.